 The Merchant Shipping Act 1894 requires that the Master of every ship, except ships of less than eighty tons registered tonnage exclusively engaged in the coasting trade, enter into an agreement with every seaman whom he/she carries to sea as one of his/her crew.

-Each agreement entered into with the crew must be in a form approved by the Minister for Transport, Tourism and Sport.
+Each agreement entered into with the crew must be in a form approved by the Minister for Transport.
 Approved Crew Agreements, available from the Mercantile Marine Office, Dublin, are as follows:

 ENG 1 (Red – Duplicate Copy) - Agreement and List of the Crew – For a ship engaged in the unlimited trading area